Shenzhen Drone Delivery: What It's Like to Order Food From the Sky (2026)

 Shenzhen is the only city in the world where tourists can routinely order food delivered by drone.
 Here's exactly how it works, where to do it, what it costs, and how to experience it as a visitor.

-How Drone Delivery Works in Shenzhen
+How Does Drone Delivery Actually Work?

 Shenzhen's drone delivery network is operated primarily by Meituan, China's largest food delivery platform.
 The system works like this: